|

 • Viewing/hearing videos and podcasts as learning resources;

-4. Attending/Participating in Weekly Class Meetings
+4. Attending/Participating in Weekly Tuesday Classes

 Robert Maloy